 If you are a smoker who snores (this is true of cigarettes, vaporizers, and other smokables), you’re likely afflicted (at least in part) because you physically irritate your throat with smoke.
 Your airways can become more prone to closing ever-so-much when you sleep, and it might be worth trying to give it up.

-If you suffer from obstructive sleep apnea (breathing completely stopping during sleep) or insomnia (an inability to sleep easily or well), you should consult a medical professional.
-Both of these issues are not uncommon, cause an increase in snoring with mouth closed or open, and curing them can take time, medical procedures, and long-term commitments to better overall health.
+- If you suffer from sleep apnea (breathing completely stopping during sleep) or insomnia (an inability to sleep easily or well), you should consult a medical professional.
+Both of these issues are not uncommon, cause an increase in snoring, and curing them can take time, medical procedures, and long-term commitments to better overall health.

 If you’ve read this far, you’re obviously trying to improve things for yourself or those around you (applaud yourself, you deserve it!) and it’s time to sum things up in a concise, easy-to-remember way!
 Snoring is caused by your airways being blocked or partially closed restricting airflow and causing the tissues in your nasal passage or throat to vibrate and emit noise.
 It’s like when you pinch a balloon’s air hole and it squeals, but several octaves lower.
-Snoring with mouth closed or open is caused by the upper airway (muscles) relaxing, becoming partially closed while you sleep.
-So there is no way that you are snoring while awake.
-In fact, there are a lot of things that cause snoring, which is probably why over 100 million people in the United States chronically snore!
+This is usually caused by obstructions to your airway, internal irritants, or sleep disorders.
+There are a lot of things that cause snoring, which is probably why over 100 million people in the United States chronically snore!

 But how do you stop this dreaded curse?

-Luckily for you, there’s a large variety of snoring aids and snoring home remedies (we’ll get deep into this over time) to prevent snoring and sleeping with mouth open and give back your healthy sleep.
+Luckily for you, there’s a large variety of snoring aids and snoring home remedies (we’ll get deep into this over time).
 These range from snoring devices such as anti-snore pillows (which can help you keep tension in your neck muscles or change position) to over-the-counter antihistamines, or in the worst cases, you might consider seeking medical treatment for snoring.
 No matter what the affliction is, however, there’s hope for a better night’s sleep for you and your loved ones!